Murder of Angie Dodge: Familial searching crime solving breakthrough

-Familial searching is the process of finding an individual for which one cannot find a genetic match through finding approximate matches to their relatives and using genealogical data to identify the individual in question.
+Familial searching is the process of finding an individual for which one cannot find a direct DNA match, by finding approximate matches to their relatives, then using genealogical data to isolate the DNA of the individual in question.

 Investigators of this case were scrutinized for their use of non-criminal databases to find potential suspects, with the primary concern being a breach of privacy for the individuals involved.
 In the case of Michael Usry Jr., they located him and his father through the use of one of Ancestry.com's databases (Y-DNA STR data from the former Sorenson Molecular Genealogy Foundation) created as a recreational genealogy project.
 Michael Usry Sr. donated his genetic data to the Sorenson project for recreational/religious purposes, without the knowledge that it might one day be used for investigative purposes and potentially to implicate him or his relatives in a crime.
 Usry Jr. stated that this conduct by the authorities was a severe breach of both his and his father's privacy.

-The use of this technique is not just limited to this case.
-The same method of familial DNA searching that was used to identify Dripps and Usry was used in the discovery of the Golden State Killer.
+The popularity of the technique has grown in recent years.
+The same method of familial DNA searching that was used to identify Dripps and Usry was used in the discovery and arrest of the Golden State Killer.
 Consensus among surveyed individuals indicates that the public overall approves of the use of personal genetic data in the investigation of violent offenders.

-However, there remain concerns over genetic data collected by companies such as 23andMe and Ancestry.com for recreational purposes being used to implicate a relative in a crime, without the contributor of that genetic sample consenting to its use in the investigation.
-The appropriateness of such usage of genetic data remains in active debate.
-While some states such as California, Idaho, Texas and Florida allow the use of familial searching, some areas of the United States like Maryland and the District of Columbia prohibit its use in criminal investigations.
+There remain concerns over genetic data collected by companies such as 23andMe and Ancestry.com for recreational purposes being used to implicate a relative in a crime, without the contributor of that genetic sample consenting to its use in the investigation.
+While some states such as California, Idaho, Texas and Florida allow the use of familial searching, some areas of the United States, such as Maryland and the District of Columbia, prohibit its use in criminal investigations.

 Impacts

-While the Dodge case is not the first case to use familial searching, officials involved in the investigation claim its success will propel its use in future criminal investigations.
+While the Dodge case is not the first case to use familial searching, officials involved in the investigation have posited that its success will propel its use in future criminal investigations.